The four immeasurable attitudes (tshad-med bzhi, Skt. apramana, Pali: appamanna) are:

 - Equanimity acts as a circumstance for pride and arrogance to dissolve into the underlying equalizing deep awareness (mnyam-pa nyid-kyi ye-shes) and for naivety to dissolve into the underlying sphere of reality deep awareness (chos-kyi dbyings-kyi ye-shes; dharmadhatu deep awareness).

-Paltrul's "Personal Instructions from My Totally Excellent Teacher"
+Patrul's "Personal Instructions from My Totally Excellent Teacher"

-The 19th-century Nyingma master Paltrul (rDza dPal-sprul O-rgyan 'jigs-med chos-kyi dbang-po), in Personal Instructions from My Totally Excellent Guru (Kun-bzang bla-ma'i zhal-lung; The Words of My Perfect Teacher), also follows Atisha's point concerning the four immeasurable attitudes as a preliminary for developing bodhichitta.
+The 19th-century Nyingma master Patrul (rDza dPal-sprul O-rgyan 'jigs-med chos-kyi dbang-po), in Personal Instructions from My Totally Excellent Guru (Kun-bzang bla-ma'i zhal-lung; The Words of My Perfect Teacher), also follows Atisha's point concerning the four immeasurable attitudes as a preliminary for developing bodhichitta.
 Thus, he structures the method for developing an enlightening aim in accord with the four and follows Longchenpa in changing the traditional order by putting equanimity first.

-Moreover, Paltrul interweaves the meditation on the four immeasurable attitudes with most of the components of the seven-part cause and effect quintessence teaching for developing bodhichitta (rgyu-'bras man-ngag bdun), which derives from the Indian master Asanga's Bodhisattva Stages of Mind (Byang-chub sems-dpa'i sa, Skt.
+Moreover, Patrul interweaves the meditation on the four immeasurable attitudes with most of the components of the seven-part cause and effect quintessence teaching for developing bodhichitta (rgyu-'bras man-ngag bdun), which derives from the Indian master Asanga's Bodhisattva Stages of Mind (Byang-chub sems-dpa'i sa, Skt.
 Bodhisattvabhumi).
 The seven are developing equanimity, recognizing all beings as having been one's mother in a previous life, remembering motherly kindness, appreciating and wishing to repay that kindness, love, compassion, an exceptional resolve, and a bodhichitta aim.

 - Immeasurable equanimity – the state of mind that is free of attachment, repulsion, and indifference toward all limited beings and is free, as well, of regarding some beings as close and others as distant.
 It bases itself on recognizing that all limited beings have equally been one’s mother in some previous life, despite the changes in status that have occurred since then.